Ailincai-Nicolae-Rares/AGames/README.md

 > In BETA versions users can't register an new account, for an account see `How to request an account`.

+> This game have 1 Developer.

+> The Developer is: Ailincai Nicolae Rares

 ### Servers
 > [Discord Server](https://discord.gg/SWCt24M).